jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **outgoingMessage** - Event notifications about outgoing
+* **`outgoingMessage`** - provides event notifications about outgoing messages.

-messages.
-The listener will receive an object with the following structure:
+The listener receives an object with the following structure:

 ```javascript
 {
     message: string // the text of the message
 }
 ```

-* **displayNameChange** - event notifications about display name
+* **displayNameChange** - provides event notifications about display name changes.

-changes.
-The listener will receive an object with the following structure:
+The listener receives an object with the following structure:

 ```javascript
 {
     id: string, // the id of the participant that changed his display name